ryrob30/mobile-services.en/help/android/acquisition-main/troubleshoot-acquisition-testing.md

   For manual testing, we recommend that you increase the `referrerTimeout` to 10-15 seconds, so that you have sufficient time to send the referrer information before the install hit is processed.

-* Run all the steps in [Testing Marketing Link acquisition](https://docs.adobe.com/content/help/en/mobile-services/android/acquisition-android/t-testing-marketing-link-acquisition.html) and ensure that you execute `adb shell` command first and then the following:
+* Run all the steps in [Testing Marketing Link acquisition](https://docs.adobe.com/content/help/en/mobile-services/android/acquisition-android/t-testing-marketing-link-acquisition.html) and ensure that you execute the `adb shell` command first and then the following:

     ```java
     am broadcast -a com.android.vending.INSTALL_REFERRER -n nl.postnl.app/.tracking.AdobeAcquisitionLinkBroadcastReceiver --es "referrer" "utm_source=adb_acq_v3&utm_campaign=adb_acq_v3&utm_content=<the newly generated id at step #7>"